-From there you can head down the hill to Waterplace Park, a scenic four-acre park where the Woonasquatucket and Moshassuck rivers come together.
-The trees along the downtown RiverWalk uniquely juxtapose modern buildings with historical architecture amid the bustling din of a capital city.
-Shopping and dining is never far away in Providence, so you will have plenty to do if you get tired of looking at the trees (yeah right.)
+From there, head down the hill to Waterplace Park, a scenic four-acre park where the Woonasquatucket and Moshassuck rivers come together.
+The trees along the downtown RiverWalk uniquely juxtapose modern buildings with historical architecture, amid the bustling din of a capital city.
+Shopping and dining are never far away in Providence, so you'll have plenty to do if you get tired of looking at the trees.
+(Yeah right!)

-From downtown you can hop in your car and head south on 95 to Roger Williams Park.
+From downtown, hop in your car and head south on I-95 to Roger Williams Park.
 This city park encompasses 435 acres and has more than eight miles of winding roads.
 It also includes Roger Williams Park Zoo, 10 small lakes, a Japanese garden and a botanical garden.
-While you're there you can visit the Jack-O-Lantern Spectacular, an artistic and mysterious display of hundreds of carved pumpkins throughout the zoo, scheduled through November 3.
-You'd definitely be able to spend hours here.
+While you're there, visit this year's drive-through Jack-O-Lantern Spectacular, an artistic and mysterious display of hundreds of carved pumpkins, running Oct.
+1–Nov.
+1. Be sure to order tickets online ahead of time.

-From Providence you can head south to Warwick and Goddard Memorial Park.
-This is a 472-acre park where you can find more than 60 different species of trees, which makes for some wonderful colors.
-You can find a spot to rest and take in the view on one of their more than 300 picnic tables, or stroll through the woods on their walking paths.
+Next, head south to Warwick and Goddard Memorial Park.
+This 472-acre park is home to more than 60 different species of trees, which make for some wonderful colors.
+Find a spot to rest and take in the view at one of their more than 300 picnic tables, or stroll through the woods on their walking paths.
 The park also includes a nine-hole golf course.

-Another great location for you avid LPs out there is Blithewold Mansion, Gardens & Arboretum.
-This manor sits on 33 acres of beautifully manicured flowers, shrubs, and trees.
+Another great location for you avid LPs is Blithewold Mansion, Gardens & Arboretum.
+This manor sits on 33 acres of beautifully manicured flowers, shrubs and trees.
 Some of the trees planted in this area date back to the 1870s!
-After strolling through and looking at the more than 2,000 species of vegetation, you can sprawl out on the "Great Lawn" overlooking Narragansett Bay and have a picnic.
-Blithewold holds many events on their lawn where people are invited to bring lawn chairs and blankets.
+After strolling through and looking at the more than 2,000 species of vegetation, sprawl out on the "Great Lawn" overlooking Narragansett Bay and have a picnic.

 These are just a few of the many areas in Rhode Island for LPs to check out.
-You can also head up to Blackstone Valley, full of small town charm, or you can drive down to Newport to see the grand mansions set among the trees.
+You can also head up to Blackstone Valley, full of small-town charm, or drive down to Newport to see the grand mansions set among the trees.

-Wherever you decide to peep this fall, be sure to share your pictures with us on Facebook!
+Wherever you decide to peep this fall, be sure to share your pictures with us on Facebook or Instagram!